 The (+) sign indicates the presence of the species, and the (-) sign indicates the absence of the species.

 Abbreviation: LC: Least Concern; NT: Near Threatened; VU: Vulnerable; EN: Endangered; DD: Data Deficient; Or: Ornamental

-Fig 1: Distribution of fish species based on their conservation status
+Fig 1: Distribution of fish species based on their conservation status Improve? ( i. e.
+Write river Name & Period?)